 What Is A Solar PPA?

-In exchange, you purchase your solar energy from the installation company at a set rate, avoiding rate hikes often seen with standard power companies.
+In exchange, you purchase your solar energy from the installation company at a set rate, avoiding rate hikes often seen with traditional power companies.

 If a home’s energy use is not met by the solar panels, a homeowner may need to purchase any remaining power needs from their normal utility company.